If you have not been diagnosed with diabetes but suspect you might have something wrong with your blood sugar, there is a simple way to find out.

 - The first thing in the morning after you wake up but before you have eaten anything, test your blood sugar.
 Write down the result.
 This is your "fasting blood sugar."

 - Now eat something containing at 60 - 70 grams of fast acting carbohydrate.
 A bagel makes a good test food.
 If you can't eat wheat, a large (8 oz) boiled potato of a cup of cooked white rice will do.
-Avoid fats as they will slow down the action of the carbohydrate.
+Avoid eating fats along with your test food as they can slow down the action of the carbohydrate.

 - One hour after you started eating, test your blood sugar with the meter.
 Write down the result.
 If you lose track of the time measure as soon as possible.
 The numbers will still be useful.